Notices:

 Dear LiCSAR users,

-1. LiCSBAS has already been updated to incorporate the necessary changes.
+1. LiCSBAS has been updated to incorporate the necessary changes.
 Please update the code from our github repository: https://github.com/comet-licsar/LiCSBAS , e.g. using git clone https://github.com/comet-licsar/LiCSBAS

 The command LiCSBAS01_get_geotiff.py is ready to find and download data normally, with no action needed on your part.